 - Visual and Performing Arts

-According to the Arizona Department of Administration, Employment and Population Statistics (ADOA-EPS) the following are projected to be among the fastest-growing occupations in the Phoenix-Mesa-Glendale region over the 2012-2022 decade.
+Phoenix has a growing sector of physical labor jobs.
+According to Arizona's Office of Economic Opportunity, the following are projected to be among the fastest-growing occupations in the Phoenix Metropolitan Statistical Region region over the 2014-2024 decade: